The ads above are Google-sponsored.

 Let's start with the fact that you are considering an old machine.

-Fitting correctly working cables (which usually means new ones), new rubber parts such as drive shaft rubber boot, fork gaiters, cable covers, connections for the carbs to the cylinder heads, etc. You will likely have to remove, clean, & grease the wheel(s) & steering head bearings.
-You will need to do a proper bearing adjustment on these items.
+Fitting correctly working cables (which usually means new ones), new rubber parts such as drive shaft rubber boot, fork gaiters, cable covers, connections for the carbs to the cylinder heads, etc. You will likely have to remove, clean, & grease the wheel(s) bearings & steering head bearings, and adjust the preloads, which is a proper bearings adjustment on these items.
 You may need new brake shoes or pads, if not from wear at least from age.
 You may have to repair the gas tank from internal rust or bulging paint at the bottom, signifying rusting-through.
 You may need to remove the transmission, clutch, oil pump cover, etc., & replace parts & seals & lubricate the transmission input splines.
 You may run into botched workmanship on the electrical system; or, elsewhere's.
 There is the possibility of Airheads before 1985 needing valve seat work and 1984 and later Airheads needing a specific transmission repair.
+If the paint is in good condition, so much the better...you will be astonished at the cost for a really good professional paint job, and if you plan on painting the bike yourself, you are going to be astonished at the cost of quality paint, and the enormous amount of prep-work.

-You will be making a fairly lengthy & often very pricey parts & supplies list for the above items, as well as a major tune up & service.
-You may find problems with the alternator, have to rebuild the front forks; may need new rear shocks, new tires (and tubes), battery (and often battery cables), hand grips, rebuilding of the speedometer & tachometer (combined unit).
+You will be making a fairly lengthy & pricey parts & supplies list for the above items, as well as a major tune up & service.
+You may find problems with the alternator, have to rebuild the front forks; may need new rear shocks, new tires (and tubes on earlier models), battery (and often battery cables), hand grips, rebuilding of the speedometer & tachometer (combined unit).
 You may have some fun chasing-down wiring harness & other electrical problems.
 Plan on a LOT of cleanup of wheel rims, spokes (rust), frame & body paint.
 The valve seats, valves & valve guides might need work, perhaps piston rings too, all of which means a total top-end job (possibly the cylinder head will need valve seats that will be OK with unleaded fuel, if the motorcycle is prior to 1985 and not previously fixed).
-If the transmission sat a long time with moisture in it, you may need to overhaul the transmission; and 1985 and later transmissions may or may not have a missing part called a circlip. $$$.
+You might need new cylinders.
+If the transmission sat with moisture in it, you may well need to overhaul the transmission (often $1000 or more); and 1985 and later transmissions may or may not have a missing part called a circlip, for which machining might be needed.
 Rubber seals throughout the bike will be questionable.

 BEFORE you go look at the motorcycle, read up on that model and perhaps that model's history over the years it was produced.
 Snowbum's model article is just a starting place. https://bmwmotorcycletech.info/models.htm

-For various reasons the Airheads are growing in popularity & their prices have gone up dramatically on some models.
-It's very easy to sink two or three thousand dollars or considerably more into an old motorcycle, and this won't be a full frame-up restoration; but, rather, just a decent looking & good running bike.
-For something "looking like new" or a valid restoration..... it can often cost very considerably much more than you may think.
+For various reasons the Airheads are growing in popularity & their prices have gone up considerably on some models.
+It's very easy to put several thousand dollars ...or more ...into an old BMW motorcycle, and that wouldn't be a full frame-up restoration; but, rather, just a decent looking & good running bike.
+For something "looking like new" or a valid restoration ...it can often cost very considerably more than you may think.
+Many frame-up restorations are in museums, and might sometimes be available, if your wallet will take the hit.
+It may be worth it to you.

-Snowbum has done more than just editing the above, he has added his own comments, and one will be added here, because the subject has not yet been addressed, above:
+Snowbum has done more than just editing this article, he has added his own comments, and one, which emphasizes some things, will be added here, because the subject has not yet, IMO, been addressed strongly enough, above:

-It is possible to purchase a truly good example of a clean, very well-maintained Airhead, in excellent condition.
-You will pay a considerable amount of money for this motorcycle.
-I am not speaking here of museum-quality restorations, which may fetch (or have asked-for) enormous sums.
-I AM speaking about a motorcycle that may have had a LARGE amount of labor, and parts costs, already spent, and that the owner may be willing to sell at a price far below what the owner has actually invested in it.
-That motorcycle may well be worth its price to you.
-If you purchase from a well-known expert, you will likely be even more assured of getting a solid, reliable, good running motorcycle.
-It is my belief, that while there are certainly exceptions, many times this type of motorcycle is very well-worth the cost, and the lack of 'problems'.
-You can often save a large amount of money ....and time.
+It is quite possible to purchase a truly good example of a clean, very well-maintained Airhead, in excellent condition.
+You may or may not pay a considerable amount of money for this motorcycle.
+I am not speaking here of museum-quality restorations, which may fetch (or have asked-for) an enormous sum.
+I AM speaking about a motorcycle that may have had a LARGE amount of labor, and parts costs already spent, and that the owner may be willing to sell at a price far below what the owner has actually invested in it, via parts and labor hired-out, etc. That motorcycle is OFTEN worth its price, and many looky-loos might overlook it, in favor of a much cheaper 'just needs a few things' bike.
+If you purchase from a well-known expert or from an owner with skills/ability/workmanship/etc, you will likely be more assured of getting a solid, reliable, good running motorcycle.
+It is my belief, that while there are certainly exceptions, many times this better type of motorcycle is very well-worth the cost, and may be the very best buy!
+You often save a very large amount of money ....and, especially, time.
 Be very careful about what you purchase!
-Keep your emotions in check!...before you issue a check!!!
+Keep your emotions in check! ...before opening your wallet or 'making a deal'!!
+Don't be shy, don't be hesitant, ASK for help from super knowledgeable folks on such as the Airlist or an antique bike Club, etc., to inspect the bike.
+More than one such person doing a serious inspection is worth you paying some traveling expenses.
+REALLY!

 END of Section 1.